andrewchambers/bupstash/doc/man/bupstash-serve.1.md

 to create a custom connection via an arbitrary command or they wish to configure via an ssh forced command access controls.

+Note that many errors are printed out of band via stderr, so alternative transports should consider how to also forward stderr data.

 ## OPTIONS

 * --allow-init: